Magento vs Shopify

 Shopify was designed from the ground up to let anyone build an online store.
 That means you need no coding knowledge to create a beautiful shop that runs smoothly.

-You can set up and edit the following all from the interface:
+You can set up and edit the following from the interface:

 • Your main store